kuujo/vertigo/README.md

 * `fromModule(String name, String moduleName, JsonObject config, int instances)`

 Note that Vertigo supports both verticles and modules as network components.
-The return value of each of these methods is a new `ComponentDefinition` instance on which you can set the following properties:
+The return value of each of these methods is a new `Component` instance on which you can set the following properties:

-* `setType(String type)` - sets the component type, *verticle* or *module* Two constants are also available, `ComponentDefinition.VERTICLE` or `ComponentDefinition.MODULE`
+* `setType(String type)` - sets the component type, *verticle* or *module* Two constants are also available, `Component.VERTICLE` or `Component.MODULE`
 * `setMain(String main)` - sets a verticle main
 * `setModule(String moduleName)` - sets a module name
 * `setConfig(JsonObject config)` - sets the component configuration.
 This is made available within